Friday 16 December 2011

 “I would care indeed,” I said.

-Sebastian took the joint from my fingers.
+Scott took the joint from my fingers.
 “You are a prince among men,” he said.
 He puffed on the joint.
 He blew the smoke into the air.
 Then he turned and looked at me.
 “Why aren’t you rolling the next joint?”

 “Oh, yes, I’m on it.”

-“Idle fingers are the devil's, um, er…” said Sebastian.
+“Idle fingers are the devil's, um, er…” said Scott.

 “I’ve always said that,” I said.